Diogo-Lages/BugBounty-Framework/README.md

 ## Description

 The **Bug Bounty Framework** simulates a terminal-based environment to help users experience a virtual file system and find bug bounty tools.
-It includes useful commands like `ls`, `cd`, `cat`, and more, combined with animated effects like binary rain, Matrix effects, and cyber grids to make the experience more engaging.
+It includes useful commands combined with animated effects like binary rain, Matrix effects, and cyber grids to make the experience more engaging.

 ---